hunterdyar/hdyarblog/content/blog/posts/notes-on-sketching/index.md

 The gap between the idea we start with, and the idea we end up with is where the magic of creativity happens.
 Inevitably, there will be a difference between them.
 We can move in two directions:

 1. We can iterate to make the idea we are sketching more like the idea in our head: Refine, Shape, Form
-2. We can iterate to make the idea in our head more like the idea we are sketching: Follow a lead, Discover, Inspiration.
+2. We can iterate to make the idea in our head more like the idea we are sketching: Follow a Lead, Discover, Chase Inspiration.

 An effective creative process will never do just one or the other approach.
-Sticking to a vision you can’t make a reality is frustrating or repetative, and following miscellaneous creative leads will never leave you at an intended destination.
+Sticking to a vision you can’t make a reality is frustrating and repetitive.
+Following miscellaneous creative leads will leave you unable to reach a desired destination.

 It’s important to know what you are trying to do.
 Analyze your own creative sketching process and be aware which approach is happening at any point in time.
+If you're stuck, change your approach.

 ## Sketching & Iteration
 I recommend the following iterative approach to sketching: